 Travel and tourism have been among the hardest-hit sectors by the Covid-19 pandemic (UNWTO, 2021).
 In 2020, international tourist arrivals decreased by 72%, returning to levels not seen for 30 years (UNWTO, 2021), though domestic tourism has begun to stage a tentative recovery (OECD, 2021; UNWTO, 2021).
 China, where the Covid-19 outbreak originated, was one of the first countries to bring the pandemic under control (Burki, 2020) to a point whereby domestic tourism has largely returned to pre-Covid-19 levels (UNWTO, 2021).
 In this context, 1st-8th October 2020 “Golden Week” was effectively China’s first multi-day national holiday following on from a long national lockdown with severe restrictions on domestic travel.
 During this week, 637 million people engaged in domestic tourism (PRC State Council, 2020).

 Whilst domestic tourism is staging a tentative recovery, the same cannot be said about the behaviours of those travelling.
 Recent studies have found that inter-pandemic planned travel behaviours are likely to change due to heightened perceptions of risk and fear of travel (Li et al., 2020; Zheng et al., 2021).
 However, this has not been validated yet.
-This research builds on earlier studies (Li et al., 2020) to compare inter-pandemic planned intentions to travel versus post-pandemic actual travel behaviours.
+Additionally, while the majority research relevant to tourist behaviours during/post pandemic focused on intentional behaviour (e.g. Li et al., 2020; Isaac & Keijzer, 2021; Xie, Zhang, Morrison, & Coca-Stefaniak, 2021), there is a discrepancy between the intentional and actual behaviours (Sultan et al., 2020; Lanzini & Khan, 2017).
+Thus, this research builds on earlier studies (Li et al., 2020) to to highlight this gap in the context of the pandemic.
 In line with this, a survey of travel behaviours was carried out during China’s Golden Week holiday, including decisions in favour or against travel, motivations, means of travel, as well as changes in terms of travel duration, travel distance and spending.
+Moreover, it is widely acknowledged that travellers have differing behaviours and perceptions and thus segmenting them into subgroups helps provide a deeper and more focused understanding of their behaviours as well as to tailor marketing, products and services (Wedel & Kamakura, 2012).
 A taxonomy is developed here for post-pandemic domestic travel behaviours to understand factors influencing these behaviours, including perceived risk, anxiety, trust and financial constraints (Reisinger & Mavondo, 2006; Wang et al., 2019).

 Data and methodology